softwareforgood/innocent_tech_app/README.md

 - [ ] I received and accepted Heroku application invite.
 - [ ] I can access Innocent Tech App Heroku dashboard.
-- [ ] I have Heroku CLI installed and ready to go locallys.
+- [ ] I have Heroku CLI installed and ready to go locally.

 #### Github
 - [ ] Local environment has been set up on your computer